Saints’ Alvin Kamara arrested after Pro Bowl in Las Vegas

 He is coming off a season in which he played just 13 games, 10 of them starts, rushing for 898 yards and catching passes for another 439, plus nine offensive touchdowns.

-During the Pro Bowl, Kamara he had no carry, but he did catch four passes for 23 yards in the loss of the NFC before the AFC by 41-35.
+During the Pro Bowl, Kamara did not carry, but did catch four passes for 23 yards in the loss of the NFC before the AFC by 41-35.

 Kamara He just played the second season of a five-year, $75 million contract extension agreed to in September 2020.